 Tagged deep inelastic scattering measurements of spectator neutrons allows the study of the bound proton structure function F_2^{p} when that proton is in a high-momentum, highly-virtual state.
-We will extract the ratio of bound to free structure function as a function of spectator neutron light-cone momentum fraction α_s by measuring ratios of high-x' to low-x' d(e, e'n)X events (x' is the Bjorken scaling variable for a moving nucleon).
-Comparing the ratio with theoretical predictions allows one to disentangle the various effects (nucleon motion, short-range correlations, binding) to the modification of the structure function.
+We will extract the ratio of bound to free structure function as a function of spectator neutron lightcone momentum fraction α_s by measuring ratios of high-x' to low-x' d(e, e'n)X events (x' is the Bjorken scaling variable for a moving nucleon).
+Comparing the ratio with theoretical predictions allows to disentangle the various effects (nucleon motion, short-range correlations, binding) to the modification of the structure function.

 The analysis status presented here is based on the "DNP data" (see previous section) which corresponds to about 25% of the RG-B spring 19 data.
-For the d(e, e'n)X events, we select electrons based on standard CLAS12 PID and fiducial cuts and a W > 2 GeV cut to select DIS events.
+For the d(e,e'n)X events, we select electrons based on standard CLAS12 PID and fiducial cuts and a $W>2\,\mathrm{GeV}$ cut to select DIS events.
 The neutrons are selected based on the ToF/m spectrum of their hits in BAND.
-In general, the neutrons have momenta between 200 MeV/c and 600 MeV/c.
+In general, the neutrons have momenta between $200\,\mathrm{MeV}/c$ and $600\,\mathrm{MeV}/c$.

 The data is binned in Q^2 , θ{nq} , x' and α_s .
-The kinematic dependencies of the variables do not allow for a simple subtraction of accidental background events which are present in the neutron peak in the BAND time of flight spectrum (see Figure 4).
+The kinematic dependencies of the variables do not allow for a simple subtraction of accidental background events which are present in the neutron peak in the BAND time of flight spectrum

+(see Figure 4).
 We developed a procedure based on event-mixing to determine the shape and amount of background in each of our bins.
 First, we store the information about the electrons and neutrons in separate files.
 Afterwards, we combine every neutron randomly with 100 electrons to create an event-mixed background file.

-FIG. 9. (left) x' distribution for d(e, e'n)X events at 10.6 GeV beam energy with data shown in blue and background from event-mixing shown in red. (right) x' distribution from data with background subtracted (black) and from simulations (green).
+FIG. 14. (left) x' distribution for d(e, e'n)X events at 10.6 GeV beam energy with data shown in blue and background from event-mixing shown in red. (right) x' distribution from data with background subtracted (black) and from simulations (green).

-Figure 9 (left) shows the x' distribution for d(e, e'n)X events at 10.6 GeV beam energy (blue) and the background from the event-mixing procedure (red).
+Figure 14 (left) shows the x' distribution for d(e,e'n)X events at 10.6 GeV beam energy (blue) and the background from the event-mixing procedure (red).
 The data is shown for the bin $[2 < Q^2 < 10, -1 < \cos(\theta{nq}) < -0.8]$ and an additional cut W' > 2 GeV.
 As one can see, the data reaches x' values up to 0.55.
-In Figure 9 (right) the background subtracted x' distribution (black) is compared with results from simulations (green).
+In Figure 14 (right) the background subtracted x' distribution (black) is compared with results from simulations (green).
 The overall good agreement shows that our background subtraction works.
-A first set of results based on the spring 2019 data is expected next year.